SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

   it specifies the package name
   by passing the `-package-name` flag to the Swift compiler.
-  Two modules are part of the same package if the build system specifies the same package name when building them both.
+  Two modules are part of the same package if the build system specifies the same package name when building them.

 - term `internal`:
   Apply this modifier to a declaration to indicate the declaration can be accessed